marschall/hibernate-batch-sequence-generator/README.md

 <dl>
 <dt>SOME_SEQUENCE_NAME</dt>
-<dd>the SQL name of the sequence from which the values should be fetched</dd>
+<dd>The logical name of the sequence from which the values should be fetched.
+Optional, can be dervied using `ImplicitDatabaseObjectNamingStrategy` / `hibernate.id.db_structure_naming_strategy`</dd>
 <dt>SOME_FETCH_SIZE_VALUE</dt>
 <dd>integer, how many values should be fetched at once, this should be equal to the <code>CACHE</code> value of the sequence, optional, default value is 10</dd>
 </dl>